The contractor made a mistake

 Hantverkaren har gjort fel - Engelska

 When a contractor has done a poor job, you have the right to file a claim, which means that you complain about the fault.
-For many skilled trade services, you have up to ten years to file complaint about faults in the work.
+For many skilled trade services, you have up to 10 years to file complaint about faults in the work.

 Translated page: This text has been translated from Swedish.
 The text and appearance of the page may look different from the original page.